OskarLiew/OskarLiew/README.md

 I have experience with data analysis, machine learning, backend development and microservices in python. 🐍

-I am currently working with natural language processing and Bayesian networks in healthcare ⚕️
+I am currently working on improving access to generative AI in the public sector 🏢

 You can find me on: